 Contrast these examples of accommodating the political for power and influence, with that of Pope Emeritus Benedict XVI, who having experienced Hitler’s totalitarianism as a young student, saw the relationship between the church and state during that time as being adversarial, positing that the Christian faith should limit its obedience to the state *for the sake of the liberty of obeying God.

-Today’s church and para-church principals who would accommodate the political for influence and power, would be wise to heed Churchill’s admonition and return to feeding Christ’s sheep…
+Today’s church and para-church principals who would accommodate the political for influence and power, should learn from the lessons of the past, and return to feeding Christ’s sheep…

 just as he commanded.